Robert Zirkin: Immigration

 During the 2017 legislative session, Zirkin opposed the Trust Act, which would prohibit local authorities from cooperating with U.S. Immigration and Customs Enforcement (ICE).
 After the bill failed to pass that year, state delegate Joseline Peña-Melnyk criticized Zirkin as a "Democrat In Name Only" and called on his constituents to vote against him in the Democratic primaries that year.
 During a Jews United for Justice meeting in July 2017, he said that he supported "nine out of ten provisions in the bill", but opposed the provision that would prohibit detainee fingerprints from going to ICE, which he worried would protect people on the Terrorist Screening Database.

 Israel

 During the 2017 legislative session, Zirkin introduced a bill that would prohibit the state from contracting with companies that support the Boycott, Divestment and Sanctions movement.
 After the bill failed to pass, Governor Larry Hogan signed an executive order codifying it into law.

+In October 2025, Zirkin wrote an op-ed for The Baltimore Sun criticizing U.S. senator Chris Van Hollen for his criticism of Israel and for endorsing Zohran Mamdani, the Democratic nominee in the 2025 New York City mayoral election, accusing both of spreading Hamas propaganda.